enclavewow/enclavewow.github.io/_posts/2024-06-30-kelis-member-spotlight.md

 ![Kelis](/images/kelis.jpg){: width="350" .right}

+About Kelis:
-> Hi I'm Kelis, known IRL as Stacy.
+: Hi I'm Kelis, known IRL as Stacy.
 I live in Missouri with my partner Krystal and our upstairs neighbor Dustin (who I've actually had longer than Krystal).
 I just celebrated my 42nd birthday last month (the meaning of life the universe and everything), and I've lived here since I came for college about 25 years ago.

 What do you do for work irl?
 : I work for the university here, and have for the last 21 years.
 It's nice because I frequently have down time where I can play games or read.